 Okay, so this is what you need:

-8 large organic goat neck chops (or use lamb or mutton)
+8 large goat neck chops (or use lamb neck chops)

 3 cups bone broth (I use chicken but anything is fine)

 4 organic garlic cloves, crushed

 2 cups organic polenta

 1 litre full cream organic milk (we love Barambah)